GeekBrucy/mySnippets/AWS/Certificates/Notes/19_Data_Analytics/19_02_Redshift.md

 # Snapshots & DR

-- Redshift has “Multi-AZ” mode for some clusters
+- Redshift has "Multi-AZ" mode for some clusters
 - Snapshots are point-in-time backups of a cluster, stored internally in S3
 - Snapshots are incremental (only what has changed is saved)
 - You can restore a snapshot into a new cluster